AzkaZia/algorithm-visualiser/README.md

 - Adjustable speed slider
 - Comparison counter
 - Color-coded swap highlights

- you can try it out at: https://algorithm-visualiser-azkazia.streamlit.app/
+You can try it out at: https://algorithm-visualiser-azkazia.streamlit.app/